Frequently Asked Questions

 What can I expect during Family Weekend at UK?

 Family Weekend is a chance to experience the best of a busy fall weekend in Lexington!
 If you’re planning on joining the fun, expect larger crowds, traffic, and more limited parking.
 Investigate bus, ride-share, and walking options and plan accordingly.
 We’ll put together the information you need in the Family Weekend materials that you can pick up at Family Weekend Check-in.
-You’ll find that same information on our website, Facebook, and Twitter
+You’ll find that same information on our website and in the UK Guides mobile app.

-Parent and Family Engagement and other campus partners will host signature events that will be included in your Family Weekend registration fee.
+Family and Civic Engagement, Homecoming, and other campus partners will host signature events that will be included in your Family Weekend registration fee.
 The Family Weekend schedule will be available prior to registration opening in mid-July and will be updated throughout the summer and fall as new events and more details are added.

-We do our very best to accommodate as many families as possible, but we are limited by venue capacities and safety regulations, so be sure to RSVP in your registration for the events your family members are planning to attend.
+We do our very best to accommodate as many families as possible, but we are limited by venue capacities and safety regulations.
+Please read the schedule carefully and note any events that require advanced registration or a separate purchase beyond the registration fee.

 Events will go on rain or shine, so please check the weather and plan accordingly.
 Fall weather in Kentucky can be unpredictable – be prepared!